 - As a post-professional D.P.T. student, you’re truly “in class” with physical therapy colleagues across the country.

 - The student Pulse is a great connecting point with DMU.
 The portal allows students to check grades, class schedules, check email and search DMU’s library collection.

-- An instructional application called ANGEL provides access to course material, quizzes, discussion lists and more.
+- An instructional application called Desire2Learn provides access to course material, quizzes, discussion lists and more.

 - Learn more about taking classes online in our online class FAQ.